leonleerl/JapTutor/README.md

-This is an App created for Japanese language beginner, like me, to learn basic hiragana and katakana.
+This is an App created for Japanese language beginner to learn basic hiragana and katakana.